-To investigate the effect of memory time, $T$\textsubscript{m}, we now consider signal-crystal sample of magnetically diluted VOPt(SCOPh)\textsubscript{4}.
+To investigate the effect of memory time, $T$\textsubscript{m}, we use a single-crystal of magnetically diluted VOPt(SOCPh)\textsubscript{4}.
 Experiments are carried out at a fixed static field by applying Gaussian and rectangular-shaped signals.
-The resulting phase accumulation obtained with sequence 2 (Fig. \ref{fig:FIG3}), shows that spins are sensitive to changes in all different Gaussian parameters ($B$\textsubscript{1,max}, $t$\textsubscript0, $\sigma$).
+The resulting phase accumulation obtained with Sequence 2 (Fig. \ref{fig:FIG3}), shows that spins are sensitive to changes in all different Gaussian parameters ($B$\textsubscript{1,max}, $t$\textsubscript0, $\sigma$).
 It is also evident that narrower Gaussian signals lead to sharper edges in the phase accumulation curves (Fig. \ref{fig:FIG3} (c, g)).
-This is even more evident when the amplitude of the rectangular signal is changed (Fig. \ref{fig:FIG3} (d, h)).
-This implies that magnetic fields with different time profiles lead to different features in phase accumulation. \\ The relatively long memory time (see Sec. \ref{sec:Exp}.C and Supplementary Information \cite{supp}) allows us to further test signals of increased complexity using Sequence 2 (Fig. \ref{fig:FIG4}).
+This is even more evident when the amplitude of the rectangular signal is changed (Fig. \ref{fig:FIG3} (d, h)).\\ The relatively long memory time (see Sec. \ref{sec:Exp}.C and Supplementary Information \cite{supp}) allows us to further test signals of increased complexity using Sequence 2 (Fig. \ref{fig:FIG4}).
 To this end, we use the copper coil to generate different field shapes, in particular: a single sawtooth, the sum of a rectangular and a Gaussian signal, and two consecutive Gaussian signals.
-The phase accumulation signal changes with the different excitations sent into the coil.
+The phase accumulation changes with the different excitations sent into the coil.
+As expected, the general behaviour for the phase accumulation is common for all signals since $\phi$\textsubscript{echo}($T$\textsubscript{seq},$s$) changes sign when the $\pi$ pulse is crossed.
+However, the shape of the curves and the maximum (and minimum) amount of the accumulated phase vary depending on the shape of the external signal.
+Additional differences can also be found in the slopes and features of the phase accumulation curves.
 Moreover, the behavior of the phase accumulation calculated with Eq. \ref{eq:phase2} by using the known signal parameters is in excellent agreement with experimental data (Fig. \ref{fig:FIG4}).